O Come, All Ye Faithful: Bringing you culture at Christmas in spite of Covid-19

-Category: World Hits: 1In our Christmas show we’re at the Chateau Vaux-le-Vicomte juste outside of Paris for some festive French magic.
+Category: World Hits: 8In our Christmas show we’re at the Chateau Vaux-le-Vicomte juste outside of Paris for some festive French magic.
 If you recongise the castle and its grounds it might be from one of the 75 films shot there such as “Moonraker”, “Marie Antoinette” and “The Man in the Iron Mask”, starring Leonardo DiCaprio.
 This stunning château was also in the headlines a couple of years ago because of a €2 million heist.

 Read more https://www.france24.com/en/tv-shows/encore/20201224-o-come-all-ye-faithful-bringing-you-culture-at-christmas-in-spite-of-covid-19